Skip to content

 return _ProfilingRun(self._gather_events()).get_stats()

-"""Dumps the profiling statistics to a file.
+"""Dumps the profiling statistics to a file."""

-if format not in ("pickle", "json"):
+if self.save_format not in ("pickle", "json"):

 stats = self._get_stats()

-if comm.rank != 0:
+if comm_world.rank != 0:

 # Only the root rank dumps the stats.